 - Report: On individual failure for addressing wicked problems: see Waddock, Meszoely, Waddell, Dentoni (2015).
 The complexity of Wicked Problems in large scale change.
 Available for purchase here.

-- Tool: A practical look at mutuality and its role in creating synergies while preserving organisational diversity.
+- Tool: An exploration by PRC of mutuality and its role in creating synergies while preserving organisational diversity.

 - Tool: The Dialogic Change Model developed by the Collective Leadership Institute helps build step by step engagement for a common goal.